HodardCodeclub/CWMS/README.md

 ### Project Profile ###

-This is a final Project of cwms developed by :
+* This is a final Project of cwms developed by :

-Better Umutoni & Solange Uzarama.
+### Better Umutoni & Solange Uzarama ###

-The project is for partial fullfilment of Adacaeci purpose in ICT Advenced Diploma.
+* The project is for partial fullfilment of Adacaeci purpose in ICT Advenced Diploma.

-Any information relate on it plz fell free to contact us on :
+* Any information relate on it plz fell free to contact us on :
 0787516460 and 0789490121.

 This file is to instruct you installing and successfully running cwms.